stevencombs/retrocombs.github.io/_drafts/2021-02-18-plus4-chapter7-graphics.md

 `COLOR 0,7` will change the background color to blue. `0` specifies a border color change with `7` once again representing the color.

-`COLOR 4,3,0` uses a third color value that sets color luminance.
+`COLOR 4,3,0` uses a third color value that sets color luminescence.
 Use this value to modify the "kinda" red and blue colors.
 Now the border will be "really" red.

 The table below displays all `COLOR` command variables: